MrWhatZitToYaa/HPX_Benchmarks/README.md

 # HPX_Benchmarks
 Here we try out several different benchmarks, that run on a university cluster (Heidelberg) to evaluate the performance of the HPX runtime.
+Our final results are placed in the *HPX_Programs* folder.

 ## Improvements after the Discussion on October 19, 2023